-Flaming Inspirations uses Bertolt Brecht’s adaptation of Antigone as a catalyst to explore equality in Ireland’s past, present and future.
-This original multi-disciplinary performance incorporates theatre, spoken word, movement and film to explore feminism and gender equality and raises questions of how far have we gone and how far will we go for what we believe in.
-A collage of encounters takes place with a focus on issues facing Irish women both past and present.
-Through abstract movement, original scenes and poetry, the ensemble create characters ranging from the female hunger strikers of Armagh prison to women fighting for body autonomy in Ireland today.
-The piece aims to open a discussion for the audience on where we are today in relation to equality and what are we doing to challenge this position.
-The performance is followed by a post-show discussion with members of Smashing Times Youth Arts Ensemble and guest professional artists.
+Flaming Inspirations used Bertolt Brecht’s adaptation of Antigone as a catalyst to explore equality in Ireland’s past, present and future.
+This original multi-disciplinary performance incorporated theatre, spoken word, movement and film to explore feminism and gender equality and raised questions of how far we have gone and how far we will go for what we believe in.
+A collage of encounters took place with a focus on issues facing Irish women both past and present.
+Through abstract movement, original scenes and poetry, the ensemble created characters ranging from the female hunger strikers of Armagh prison to women fighting for bodily autonomy in Ireland today.
+The piece aimed to open a discussion for the audience on where we are today in relation to equality, and what are we doing to challenge this position.
+The performance was followed by an engaging post-show discussion with members of Smashing Times Youth Arts Ensemble and guest professional artists.

-- Smashing Times Theatre Company, Ireland, smashingtimes.ie (lead partner)
+- Smashing Times Theatre and Film Company, Ireland, smashingtimes.ie (lead partner)

 - Mirovna grupa mladih Dunav, Youth Peace Group ‘Danube’ (YPGD), Yukovar, Croatia, ypgd.org

 - DAH Theatre Research Centre, Belgrade, Serbia, dahteatarcentar.com

 Producers: Mary Moynihan and Freda Manweiler